 Did you know that the latest canine movie star “Benji” was found in a shelter, infected with heartworms?
 Benji was treated successfully and went onto canine fame and a healthy life.

 Heartworms, like other parasites, don’t become life threatening quickly or inevitably.
 It takes at least 5 months, and more often 7-8 months, for a baby to grow to a reproducing adult — presuming the dog’s immune system doesn’t intervene.
 Also, adult males and females must both survive to breed.

-Important Note If your dog’s antigen test comes back positive, holistic vet Tamara Hebbler suggests that before you rush into treatment with harsh, poisonous drugs, you should get a cardiac ultrasound to determine the extent of the infestation.
+Important Note If your dog’s antigen test comes back positive, do a second test to verify results.
+Holistic vet Tamara Hebbler suggests that before you rush into treatment with harsh, poisonous drugs, you should get a cardiac ultrasound to determine the extent of the infestation.
 Heartworms, like other parasites, often live with their hosts without ever causing a dangerous problem.
 It’s quite common for animals in the wild to live entire lives with heartworms.
 (If worms always killed dogs, they’d soon run out of hosts.)
 Unless heartworms are re-introduced by another infected mosquito, the adults and their babies will eventually die off.

 When Should You Start Administering Meds — If You’re Going To?